Flexible Modeling of Nonstationary Extremal Dependence using Spatially-Fused LASSO and Ridge Penalties: Simulation Study

-When only the sill varies (Table \ref{tab:extVarySill}), all nonstationary models exhibit larger estimates of the PL, PPL, and lower estimates of CLIC, and CBIC than the stationary model, which indicates that the nonstationary models provide better fits as expected.
-Model~M outperforms Model~B as we observe larger PPL, and lower CLIC and CBIC.
-The nonstationary models provide a more accurate estimation of the spatially-varying $\sigma^2$ (with both penalties), observable through the reduced integrated RMSE.
-However, for $\phi$ estimation, some estimation accuracy is sacrificed when using nonstationary models (approximately $2.3$ times integrated RMSE for Model~B, and only about 1--1.5 times for Model~M, compared to the stationary model), but, from a practical standpoint, these errors are not large.
 It is noteworthy that nonstationary models with a misspecified base partition outperform the stationary model, which validates the efficacy of nonstationary models.
-We further note that Model~M provides lower integrated RMSE than Model~B for both the sill and range parameters, which indicates that merging subregions improves parameter estimation.
-In general, $L_2$ regularization performs better in the well-specified and misspecified cases for Model~M. As expected, nonstationary models with a well-specified partition have better performance.
-Tables \ref{tab:extVaryRange} and \ref{tab:triangle} in the supplementary materials show the results for case 2 of the extremal dependence structure with true partition i) and both dependence cases with true partition ii), respectively.
-Similarly to case 1 with true partition i), we again observe that nonstationary models show their advantages in terms of both model fit and estimation of spatially-varying parameters, and Model M further generally outperforms Model~B. We need to sacrifice some accuracy for the fixed parameter estimation when using nonstationary models, but Model~M, compared to Model~B, demonstrates ability to reduce the estimation error.
-In general, $L_2$ regularization performs better than $L_1$.
+We further note that Model~M provides lower integrated RMSE than Model~B for both the sill and range parameters, which indicates that merging subregions improves parameter estimation. {For likelihood-based measures, $L_2$ regularization performs slightly better for models with a well-specified base partition, while $L_1$ regularization generally outperforms $L_2$ in a more realistic scenario, i.e., where the base partition is misspecified, especially for Model~M. Both regularizations are comparable in terms of parameter estimation accuracy.} As expected, nonstationary models with a well-specified partition have better performance. {Tables \ref{tab:extVaryRange} and \ref{tab:triangle} in the Supplementary Material show the results for case C2 of the extremal dependence structure (varying $\phi$) with a true partition $\trueP = \truePsqr$ and both dependence cases (C1 and C2) with a true partition $\trueP = \truePtrg$, respectively.} Similarly to case C1 with true partition $\trueP = \truePsqr$, we again observe that nonstationary models show their advantages in terms of both model fit and estimation of spatially-varying parameters, and Model~M further generally outperforms Model~B. We sacrifice some accuracy for the fixed parameter estimation when using nonstationary models, but Model~M, compared to Model~B, demonstrates the ability to reduce the estimation error. {In terms of Model~M with a misspecified base partition, $L_2$ regularization slightly outperforms $L_1$ regularization (see Table~\ref{tab:extVaryRange} where the range parameter varies and Table~\ref{tab:triangle} where the true partition is $\truePtrg$).
+Although $L_1$ regularization shows higher performance in Table~\ref{tab:extVarySill} when $\sigma^2$ varies for Model~M with a misspecified base partition, the varying $\sigma^2$ values under $\truePsqr$ are more distinct compared to the varying $\phi$ and $\truePtrg$ cases.
+These results may suggest that $L_2$ regularization is a better choice when fitting models to real data, as it is likely that the base partition will be misspecified under a more complex latent true partition.}